claretubs/pands-project/README.md

 - - - -

 ### ***Histogram of Each Variable***
+The next part of the program makes a histogram of each variable and saves them to PNG files.
+The *matplotlib.pyplot* module came into use in this section of the program.
+The program iterates over each column in the dataframe except the last one as that contains the target variable.
+The target variable is categorical, not continuous.

+The functions *title()*, *xlabel()* and *ylabel()* were taken from the *matplotlip.pyplot* library to label the plot.
+The x label for each plot was set to the current column from the dataset, while the y label was called *Fequency*.

+ The fonts for all the [Labels](https://www.w3schools.com/python/matplotlib_labels.asp) were edited using the variables *font1* and *font2*.
+They set the style, size and colour of the font.
+A legend was made to help the user identify the histogram and function.
 - - - -

 ### ***Scatter Plot of Each Pair of Variable***